 Over 95% of the toothpaste sold in the U.S. contains fluoride; with many stores carrying few, if any, non-fluoridated brands.
 The use of fluoride in dental products, particularly during early childhood, presents health risks.
 This is why the FDA requires a poison warning on every tube of fluoride toothpaste now sold in the US.

 Risks from ingesting fluoride toothpaste include permanent tooth discoloration (dental fluorosis), stomach ailments, acute toxicity, skin rashes (perioral dermatitis), and impairment in glucose metabolism.
 Fluoride is also a known neurotoxin and impairs thyroid function.
 Switch to an organic brand of toothpaste that uses minimal chemicals to get the job done.
-Tom’s Of Maine, Primal Life Organics and Earthpaste are all acceptable.
+Jason (for adults and children), Tom’s Of Maine, Primal Life Organics and Earthpaste are all acceptable.

 4. Filter Your Water

 “Clean” drinking water from your kitchen tap has come from an exterior water source that has been potentially subject to pesticides and industrial run-off.
 It then travels through miles of pipeline, picking up contaminants along the way.
 It’s been disinfected with potential carcinogens like chlorine, ammonia and or chloramines; then “fortified” with fluoride.
 Drinking, showering and bathing every day with this chemical mix affects your health.
 The environmental organization The Environmental Working Group spent three years investigating America’s drinking water and the results were shocking.
 They found that roughly 85% of the population was using tap water laced with over 300 contaminants, many with unknown, long-term effects, and more than half of which aren’t even regulated by the EPA.
 The best option is buy a whole-house filtration system; but you can start with a counter-top filter drinking pitcher and start drinking safer water today.